🚀 The DPC Startup Handbook

 All the forms and contracts you'll need to run your practice

-Visit the websites of practices in your area using the DPC Frontier Mapper.
-See examples from Inspire Health.
+Visit the websites of practices in your area using the DPC Frontier Mapper - many DPC practices publish their patient agreements online.
+See examples from Inspire Health DPC.

 Release of Records form